jaequery/fluxjs/README.md

 # fluxjs

-A database-driven frontend framework created by [@jaequery](https://twitter.com/jaequery) and [@uptownhr](https://twitter.com/uptownhr), with the goal of fully utilizing the capabilities of Javascript and Webcomponents (Polymer).
+Flux.js is a database-driven frontend framework created by [@jaequery](https://twitter.com/jaequery) and [@uptownhr](https://twitter.com/uptownhr), with the goal of fully utilizing the capabilities of Javascript and Webcomponents (Polymer).

 Powered by Node.js + Mongodb + Polymer